TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/python/index.md

             print(True)
     except (IndexError, ValueError):
         exit_with_error()

 ```

 {% endraw %}

-[Binary Search](https://sampleprograms.io/projects/binary-search) in [Python](https://sampleprograms.io/languages/python) was written by:
+Binary Search in [Python](https://sampleprograms.io/languages/python) was written by:

 - Jeremy Grifski
 - Vikram Rayavarapu

+This article was written by:

+- Jeremy Grifski
+- rzuckerm
+- shubhragupta-code
+- Vikram Rayavarapu

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
-The solution was first committed on Oct 27 2019 02:01:55.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution